-If you’re feeling uncomfortable in front of the camera, don’t just stand there.
+Standing in front of the camera is inherently awkward—because of course, it is.
+It feels unnatural most of the time.
+But, there are ways to look less uncomfortable than you feel.
 Move around a bit, play with your sunglasses, etc. It’ll make for a more interesting photograph and it’ll put you at ease.
-Posing will get less difficult and you’ll come up with a few familiar go-tos over time.
-It’s also important to understand yourself (and your vibe).
-Some can take unabashed selfies with pursed lips and look incredible—I am not one of those people.
+Posing will get less difficult and you’ll come up with a few familiar go-to's over time.
+Some can take unabashed, sultry-eyed selfies and look genuinely great—I am not one of those people.
 So instead, I’ve had to come up with a way to look (and feel) like myself in every picture.

-It’s hard to look great straight on.
+It’s hard to look good straight on.
 Or at least, it’s hard for me.
 Instead, I’ve started to get a knack for how to position my face in a way that shows off my bone structure.
 My "side" is my left.
-So, when posing for pictures, I make sure to keep my eyes on the lens but turn my face a bit to show that side off.
+So, when posing for pictures, I make sure to keep my eyes on the lens but turn my face a bit to highlight that side.
 I also began to notice photographers would consistently tell me to "lower my chin."
-Raising it, I realized, had become a reflex in order to ward off the dreaded double chin—but that’s just my own insecurity.
+Raising it, I realized, had become a reflex in order to ward off phantom fear of a double chin—but that’s just my own insecurity.
 Now, I keep my chin down while I pose and it’s made a huge difference.

 There's no reason to pretend you're someone you're not in front of the camera.
 I posed for 20 to 30 pictures before landing on the above Boomerang.
-I just wasn’t feeling it—until I decided to get a little silly.
-Posing for photographs doesn't have to be so serious all the time.
-Letting your personality (and yes, awkward quirks) shine through can make a picture.
+I just wasn’t feeling it—until I decided to get a little weird.
+Posing for photographs doesn't have to be a serious, stressful thing.
+Letting your personality and quirks shine through can make a picture.
 Do I look ungraceful?
 Sure, but, I wouldn’t have it any other way.

 Some of my favorite pictures are a far cry from the traditional composition.
 Instead of standing, popping a hip out, and flashing a smile, I feel more comfortable mid-move.
-Sipping a drink, flipping my hair, giggling over something—It’s all excellent for natural-looking pictures.
+Sipping a drink, flipping my hair, laughing over the ridiculousness of posing in general—It’s all fodder for natural-looking pictures.
 It’ll keep them interesting for your friends to look at and easier for you to pull off.

 I have a go-to beauty look and very rarely deviate from that.
 I found that after a while, I got sick of it.
 My pictures all looked the same and my likes started to trail off.
-So, what to do?
-I upped the ante a bit with a brand-new look that was really different than my usual no-makeup makeup.
-I slicked my hair back, applied a bright orange-y, red lipstick and absolutely loved the results.
+I upped the ante a bit with a look that was really different than my usual no-makeup makeup.
+I slicked my hair back, applied a bright orange-y, red lipstick and really loved the results.
 It's the easiest and most fun way to boost your confidence while you pose.